Subscribe to Toward Solidarity, David's monthly newsletter

 Learn more about the newsletter

-David Dean is a political educator and writer seeking to support the growth of transformative alliances in our social movements – solidarity that undoes the centuries-long project of reactionary elites to divide and rule.
+David Dean is a political educator, writer, and speaker seeking to support the growth of transformative alliances in our social movements – solidarity that undoes the centuries-long project of reactionary elites to divide and rule.

 David has also served as an advocate for restorative discipline in schools and has facilitated groups of men working to overcome hyper-masculine social expectations.
 Under the guidance of community elders on the Crow Reservation (Apsáalooke Nation), he developed and spent years coordinating The Unity Hoops Project, a summer program for Native youth that integrated basketball with a social justice-centered education.